luciancooper/app-toolkit/packages/create-app/README.md

 [![npm][npm-badge]][npm-link]
 [![license][license-badge]][license-link]

-A tool to generate single page React apps with no configuration.
+A tool to generate React apps with no configuration.
 Inspired by [create-react-app](https://github.com/facebookincubator/create-react-app)

 ## Usage